vboyev-MSFT/defender-docs/defender-endpoint/linux-install-with-puppet.md

 The choice of the channel determines the type and frequency of updates that are offered to your device.
 Devices in *insiders-fast* are the first ones to receive updates and new features, followed later by *insiders-slow*, and lastly by *prod*.

-In order to preview new features and provide early feedback, it's recommended that you configure some devices in your enterprise to use either *insiders-fast* or *insiders-slow*.
+In order to preview new features and provide early feedback, we recommend that you configure some devices in your enterprise to use either *insiders-fast* or *insiders-slow*.

 > [!WARNING]
 > Switching the channel after the initial installation requires the product to be reinstalled.
 To switch the product channel: uninstall the existing package, re-configure your device to use the new channel, and follow the steps in this document to install the package from the new location.